rnpbr/opennetworking-docs/docs/en/Contribua.md

     C --> J[Templates]
 ```

-where each folder has the following function:
+Where each folder has the following function:

 - `docs`: contains the project documentation, written in Markdown.
 - `pt`: contains the documentation in Portuguese.
 - `en`: contains the documentation in English.
 - `img`: contains the images used in the documentation.
 - `Ferramentas`: contains the tools that have been tested and documented in the laboratories.
-- `Guias`: contains the configuration guides for the laboratories and more specific uses of the laboratories.
+- `Guias`: contains the configuration guides for the laboratories and more specific uses of the laboratories
 - `inventarios`: contains the inventories of the laboratories in the netbox import format.
 - `Laboratórios`: contains the laboratories that have been tested and documented for network topologies.
 - `Templates`: contains the netreplica templates for vendors not yet supported by default.